 top of page

-Poroban are designers and makers that work within the realms of architecture, urban design, furniture and installations for the creative arts.
-We are progressive, inclusive and enjoy collaborating with diverse communities to create exciting spaces and neighbourhoods.
-We like to work with local suppliers and manufacturers, and encourage a hands-on sustainable and pragmatic approach.
+Poroban are Architects and Makers that work within the realms of low-carbon architecture, urban design, construction and furniture.
+We are progressive, inclusive and enjoy collaborating with diverse communities to create experiential spaces and neighbourhoods.
+We like to work with local suppliers, manufacturers, educators and researchers, and encourage a hands-on, pragmatic approach to design.
+Our studio off Old Kent Road is immersed with sustainable materials, a model making workshop and full scale facade mockups that are developed in-house.

 Armeet Panesar